jameslawler/google-sheets-bot/README.md

 2. Create a new application
 3. Update the app.yaml with your Application Id

+## Google Sheets

+This program requires a Google Sheet to exist under the Google username defined in the `config.ini` file.

+1. Create a Google Sheet under the username defined in `config.ini`
+2. Create a Sheet called `Audit`
+3. Create a Sheet called `Messages`
+4. Create Sheet/s containing message data that can be substituted into the `Messages`

 ## Configuration

 This application requires Google and Twitter OAuth credentials.
 Rename the `config.ini.sample`